django-json-api/django-rest-framework-json-api/docs/getting-started.md

 Generally Python and Django series are supported till the official end of life.
 For Django REST framework the last two series are supported.

+For optional dependencies such as Django Filter only the latest release is officially supported even though lower versions should work as well.

 ## Installation

 Install using `pip`...